 Ed Clark, LinkTek COO

-In our first article in this series, on “What is a Link Really?”, I covered what a link really is.
+In our first article in this series, “What is a Link Really?”, I covered what a link really is.
 And, as promised, we can now talk about the details of these links and how they can affect you, answering, once and for all, the common question, “How do links work?”